 Thousands of Breweries and hundreds of beer varieties, creamy chocolates and yummy fries to completely and delightfully indulge into.
-This liberal city has a lot on offer for a young solo traveller.
+This liberal city has a lot on offer for a young solo traveler.
 Brussels is one of those cities which demands attention when in Belgium.
 Ask anyone who has travelled to Belgium, and there will definitely be words of praises for Brussels.
 And I am no exception.
 Be it the beer and an exciting food scene in general, or the ethnic architecture amidst the backdrop of rustic villages, Brussels is a city to behold.

 The city is segmented into famous and apparent contrasts like the Flemish and French; bizarre versus boring or historic versus hip.
 The awe-inspiring city is thus full of contradictions and it is this multicultural dimension which goes further deeper than just the famous Eurocrats.
 Brussels manages to seduce one and all as one of the best hidden gems of Western Europe.